Healthdirect Free Australian health advice you can count on.

 • antibiotics to prevent infections

-• blood products to restore the normal contents of the blood
+• blood products to restore their blood

 What are the side effects of treatment?